Azure/Hadoop-Migrations/docs/hdinsight-databricks/migration-approach-hdinsight.md

 ### Cluster Management

 #### HDI Management UI's
+The following services are created to control and monitor the perfromance and jobs that are running inside an HDInisght CLuster:
 Ambari, Azure Monitor, Spark UI, YARN UI, Spark History Server, Prometheus on AKS, REST APIs (YARN, Spark, etc)

 More information : [Manage cluster performance - Azure HDInsights | Microsoft Docs](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-key-scenarios-to-monitor)

 #### Synapse Spark
+The following services are created to control and monitor the perfromance and jobs that are running inside an Synapse Spark CLuster:
 Azure Monitor, Spark UI, Spark History Server, Prometheus on AKS

 More information : [Manage and Monitor - Azure Synapse Analytics | Microsoft Docs](https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-history-server)